-- 1. Superficial burns are severe and involve all skin layers
+- 1. Superficial burns are severe and involve all skin layers a.
+True - b.
+False and a

-- a.
-True

-- b.
-False
+- America

 - 2. Immediate first aid for burns includes removal from the source and the application of cool water to stop the burning process

 - a.
 True

 - b.
 False